Voice of Music: Bankruptcy

 After the bankruptcy auction, October 1979 through the calendar year of 1991, V-M Corporation had a small group of people employed rebuilding/repairing telephones for AT&T, along with other small projects.
 One such project, in 1985, involved Factory Direct Marketing having V-M repair a large quantity of Cobra feature phones, AT&T answering machines, and radio/cassette players.
 V-M also did some assembly of model 791/792 tape duplicators as late as 1989 for continuing customers.
 By 1992, none of these projects remained profitable.
 From 1992 to 1998, V-M Corporation's business activities were limited to selling parts and service manuals for V-M products manufactured in the past, and helping owners of V-M equipment to link up with qualified service shops.
-In September 1998, building #17, V-M Corporation's former office building, and building #1, the former record changer plant were demolished.
+In September 1998, building #17, V-M Corporation's former office building, and building #1, the former record changer plant, were demolished.

 Present

 In September 1998, the service parts and technical files were transferred to the care of V-M Audio Enthusiasts at the website shown below.
-The revival of "vinyl" (records) and tube audio in recent years has sparked a renewed interest in quality-built, easy-to-service V-M products, and the internet has facilitated buyers and sellers getting together.
+The revival of "vinyl" (records) and tube audio in recent years has sparked a renewed interest in quality-built, easy-to-service V-M products.
+V-M Audio Enthusiasts offers original and remanufactured parts for V-M record changers and tape recorders.